Economy of China: Currency system

 The renminbi ("people's currency") is the currency of China, denominated as the yuan, subdivided into 10 jiao or 100 fen.
 The renminbi is issued by the People's Bank of China, the monetary authority of China.
 The ISO 4217 abbreviation is CNY, although also commonly abbreviated as "RMB".
 As of 2005, the yuan was generally considered by outside observers to be undervalued by about 30–40%.
 However, in 2017, the IMF stated that the yuan was correctly valued.

-The renminbi is held in a floating exchange-rate system managed primarily against the US dollar.
-On 21 July 2005, China revalued its currency by 2.1% against the US dollar and, since then has moved to an exchange rate system that references a basket of currencies and has allowed the renminbi to fluctuate at a daily rate of up to half a percent.

-The rate of exchange (Chinese yuan per US$1) on 31 July 2008, was RMB 6.846, in mid-2007 was RMB 7.45, while in early 2006 was RMB 8.07:US$1=8.2793 yuan (January 2000), 8.2783 (1999), 8.2790 (1998), 8.2898 (1997), 8.3142 (1996), 8.3514 (1995).